what am I up to?

 Dorothy in the Wizard of Oz

-I am currently performing as Dorothy in The Wizard of Oz at Riverside Center for the Performing Arts.
-It has been an honor to be a part of a musical that pays homage to my beloved home state!
+I spent summer of 2024 as Dorothy in The Wizard of Oz at Riverside Center for the Performing Arts.
+It was an absolute honor to be a part of a musical that pays homage to my beloved home state!

 -